pranavrajaram/workshop/README.md

 # workshop

-Data for Ekal Data Science Workshop (Scripts will be added afterwards)
+Data and Code for Ekal Data Science Workshop